SasView/sasview/src/sas/qtgui/Calculators/media/gsc_ex_magnetic_spheres.rst

 and the magnetic SLD to (1x10\ :sup:`-6`, 0, 0)\ |Ang|:sup:`-2` giving
 $R=4$.

-To obtain the required R values the code above should be altered where indicated to use nuclear SLDs of:
+To obtain the required $R$ values the code above should be altered where indicated to use nuclear SLDs of:

  - $R=0.0025$:  $N=0.05$